Charleston Roof Help

 Frequently asked questions

-Should I wait for a leak before acting?
+Should I wait until I see a leak before acting on wind damage?